Twitter Event Guide

 It is really simple.
 All you need is a Twitter account, which you can sign up for here (FREE), and to follow @ComicBookHour for the questions.
 From there just answer the questions, and always include the #ComicBookHour hashtag.

-Below are the start times in US and Europe for the Sunday #ComicBookHour event, and the WEDS repeat:
+Below are the start times in US and Europe for the #ComicBookHour event:

 Don’t know your timezone?
 Here is a helpful website that converts any of the times above into your local time: https://savvytime.com/converter